-From release 11.0.11 of IBM Cognos and later (shipped with FlexNet Manager Suite 2018 R2 and later), Flexera Analytics supports the use of HTTPS protocols, both for communications between servers (in a multi-server implementation) and also for direct access from your web browser.
+From release 11.0.11 of IBM Cognos and later (shipped with IT Asset Management 2018 R2 and later), Flexera Analytics supports the use of HTTPS protocols for direct access from your web browser.
 You can also use the Transport Layer Security (TLS) 1.2 protocol to improve the security of data transfers, and this is the recommended security level for HTTPS communications.
 For more information, please see: